 Susan received her Bachelor of Science degree from the University of Wisconsin, Madison.
 Previously, she was involved in research settings as she completed her degrees.

 Krissa has a Master of Science degree in Counseling Psychology from the State University of New York at Albany.
 While in the counseling program she took part in an additional vocational rehabilitation track.
-She is also a Certified Psychiatric Rehabilitation Practitioner.
+She is an LPCC and is also certified as a Psychiatric Rehabilitation Practitioner.
 Her clinical internships were at a traumatic brain injury hospital and at a community counseling center.
 Her bachelor’s degree is in psychology from Iowa State University.

 At Minnesota Alternatives, Krissa does mental health and substance use disorder counseling as well as individual therapy.
 She has a special interest and training in somatic experiencing, which is a form of therapy aimed at relieving and resolving the symptoms of post-traumatic stress disorder (PTSD) and other mental and physical trauma-related health problems that focuses on the client's perceived body sensations (or somatic experiences.)
 In addition to serving as a mental health counselor, Krissa previously was the clinical supervisor of an intensive residential treatment program for women, a drop-in coordinator, a community support specialist, and a housing support specialist – all positions in which she worked with clients experiencing mental illness or co-occurring mental illness and substance use disorders.
 She has been working with our director, Paula DeSanto, in various settings for 15 years.